Classic architecture in the village of Elmwood Place

 View GreatSchools Rating Methodology

-Great first time home or someone looking to downsize.
-Home was built in 2008 and designed as a 3 bedroom.
-Could easily be converted back.
-Attached garage and driveway for offstreet parking.
+Much larger than it looks.
+Built in 2008 as a 3 bedroom, it could easily be converted back.
+2 full bathrooms, Attached garage and driveway for off street parking.
 A little sprucing up would make this a fabulous home or investment.
+Needs flooring and paint.
+Make an offer!

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.